An ALMA survey of the SCUBA-2 CLS UDS field: Physical properties of 707 Sub-millimetre Galaxies: Discussion

-Here, we compare estimates of the gas mass function derived from the ASPECS blind CO survey from \citep{2019decarli} to the space densities for our gas mass functions in Fig.\,\ref{fig:mass_func}.
-We note that for this comparison we have converted the ASPECS gas masses, which are based on a conversion from CO luminosity to molecular gas mass adopting $\alpha_{\rm CO}$\,$=$\,3.6, to agree with the gas masses derived from {\sc magphys} dust masses with a gas-to-dust ratio of 100. \cite{2016decarli} show that this translates to a reduction in their estimated gas masses of a factor of 5.1\,$\times$ and so we apply this conversion to compare to our {\sc magphys}-derived estimates.
+Here, we compare estimates of the gas mass function derived from the ASPECS blind mid-$J$ CO survey from \citet{2019decarli} to the space densities for our gas mass functions in Fig.\,\ref{fig:mass_func}b.
+We note that for this comparison we have converted the ASPECS gas masses, which are based on a conversion from CO luminosity to molecular gas mass adopting $\alpha_{\rm CO}$\,$=$\,3.6, to agree with the gas masses derived from {\sc magphys} dust masses with a gas-to-dust ratio of 100. \cite{2016decarli_gas} show that this translates to a reduction in their estimated gas masses of a factor of 5.3$\pm$0.8\,$\times$ and so we apply this conversion to compare to our {\sc magphys}-derived estimates.

-The two datasets agree at the high gas mass end for all three redshifts (we show the corresponding 2-$\sigma$ confidence level measurements at $z$\,$= $\,1.4, $z $\,$=$\,2.6 and $z $\,$=$\,3.8 from ASPECS), with the wide-field AS2UDS estimates adding information at the high gas mass end of the distribution which is missing from ASPECS owing to its modest survey volume.
-We see that the extrapolated low-mass space densities from AS2UDS, based on our Schechter function fits with a low-mass slope of $\alpha$\,$=$\,$-$1.5, are broadly in agreement with the ASPECS samples down to masses of $\sim$10$^{10}$\,M$_\odot$, but fall below at lower masses, however we note that due to uncertainty in $\alpha$ value, the differences are likely to be within the error range.
-Thus, broadly, the evolution of the gas mass function from the combined AS2UDS+ASPECS samples appears to be best characterised by an increasing space density of galaxies at a fixed gas mass from $z\sim$\,3.5 down to $z\sim$\,1.5, with a hint that we may be seeing the space density of the most massive gas-rich systems beginning to decline at $z<$\,2.5.
+Our estimates of the gas mass function and those from ASPECS agree at the high gas mass end for all three redshifts (we show the corresponding 1-$\sigma$ confidence level measurements at $z$\,$= $\,1.4, $z $\,$=$\,2.6 and $z $\,$=$\,3.8 from ASPECS), with the wide-field AS2UDS estimates adding information at the high gas mass end of the distribution which is missing from ASPECS owing to its modest survey volume.
+We see that the extrapolated low-mass space densities from AS2UDS, based on our Schechter function fits with a low-mass slope of $\alpha$\,$=$\,$-$1.5, are broadly in agreement with the ASPECS samples down to masses of $\sim$10$^{10}$\,M$_\odot$, but fall below at lower masses, however, we note that these differences could be accounted for by the uncertainty in our adopted $\alpha$ value.
+We also compare our results to the gas mass function derived from the COLDz blind low-$J$ CO survey of \cite{2019riechers} in Fig.\,\ref{fig:mass_func}b (converting from CO luminosity to molecular gas mass in an equivalent manner to ASPECS).
+The z$\sim$2.4 CO (1--0) sources and $z$\,$= $\,2.35--3.00 SMGs agree very well across the whole gas mass range.
+Thus, broadly, the evolution of the gas mass function from the combined AS2UDS\,+\,CO-selected samples appears to be best characterised by an increasing space density of galaxies at a fixed gas mass from $z\sim$\,3.5 down to $z\sim$\,1.5, with a hint that we may be seeing the space density of massive gas-rich systems beginning to decline at $z<$\,2.5.